droundy/fac/web/documentation.md

 ## To do list

+1. Test and fix bug in counting total number of builds required.
+   Better to be pessimistic at first and then reduce the total number of anticipated rules.

 2. Use inotify to avoid rescanning the entire source tree.

 3. Remove "error" calls from new-build.c, to ensure that we will